thellimist/TIL/README.md

 ### Day 17: 11/02/2017
 - House of Habsburg was the leader house of Holy Roman Empire.
 Later on they've became the leader of Austria-Hungary Empire
-- Vegitarians should take B12 additionally since they can not have enough naturally.
+- Vegetarians should take B12 additionally since they can not have enough naturally.
 - Pasta originally comes from China 1100BC not Italians.

 ### Day 16: 10/02/2017